jh-code/angular2-rollup/README.md

 Production
 -----

-It is currently working, but you have to do something first to "serve" the bundle in the browser.
-Run `npm run build` and rename the file `bs-config.js` to something else, then run `lite-server`.
-This is temporary.

 Running `npm run build` will bundle the application into the `dist` directory as `bundle.min.js`.
+Run `npm run serve` to serve the minified bundle in the browser.

 Other Info
 -----